Arsenate-reducing bacteria: Contamination

 Arsenic poisoning of groundwater used for drinking and irrigation is a global issue, with the risk of harmful human exposure occurring at numerous locations across the Americas, Asia, and also central Europe.
 Many recent studies have reported arsenic-enriched groundwater within the Ganges-Brahmaputra-Meghna Delta, with more than 35 million people at risk of arsenic poisoning in Bangladesh alone.
 The weathering of arsenic-rich minerals prevalent in the Himalayas and their gradual transport and deposition in the alluvial deltas below, followed by microbially mediated arsenic solubilization, are thought to be major mechanisms of arsenic mobilization into aquifers within the region.
 Conditions similarly conducive to the development of arsenic-enriched groundwater are thought to be present within the Red River and Mekong River deltas of Southeast Asia, where elevated concentrations of arsenic have also been reported.

 Uses

 Microbial metabolism undoubtedly worsens environmental arsenic problems by releasing arsenite into drinking water, including shallow wells.
 Understanding the mechanisms can help minimize the impact.
-It is proposed that microbial anaerobic respiratory arsenate reductase releases previously immobilized sub-surface As(+5) into water in newly drilled wells.
+It is proposed that microbial anaerobic respiratory arsenate reductase releases previously immobilized sub-surface As(V) into water in newly drilled wells.
 It is possible that microbial metabolism (arsenite oxidase coupled with precipitation in mineral deposits) can be harnessed for practical bioremediation of wastewater or drinking water contaminated with arsenic.
 However, this prospect is just beginning to be recognized and no sustained efforts in this direction have been made.
-Microbial batch reactors to remove arsenic by oxidation of As(+3) to As(+5) and the use of bacterial arsenate reductase genes in transgenic plants for potential phytoremediation by intracellular sequestration after reduction from As(+5) to As(+3) have been recently reported.
+Microbial batch reactors to remove arsenic by oxidation of As(III) to As(V) and the use of bacterial arsenate reductase genes in transgenic plants for potential phytoremediation by intracellular sequestration after reduction from As(V) to As(III) have been recently reported.